Jkolze1/Train-Scheduler-/README.md

 # Train-Scheduler <br>
-This is a Firebase backed train schedule application.
-It was created with Used HTML, CSS, Firebase, and jQuery to render the schedule.
+This is a train schedule application that incorporates Firebase to host arrival and departure data.
+This app retrieves and manipulates this information with Moment.js.
+This website provides up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.
+Build with HTML/CSS, JavaScript, Jquery, Bootstrap, and Firebase.
 <br>
 <br>
 https://jkolze.github.io/Train-Scheduler--master/index4